 Since insurance coverage needs vary per person, ISSS cannot advise you on which insurance company is best for you and your family (if applicable).
-But when selecting an insurance company, please consider a number of factors.
-Some questions to which you may want to get answers may include, but not limited to, the following:
+However, when selecting an insurance company, you will need too consider a number of factors.
+Some questions to ask may include, but not limited to, the following:

 - Does the plan meet the US Department of State's J-1 health insurance requirements?

-- Do you have a pre-existing condition, and if so, does the plan cover it at the time of enrollment or is there a waiting period (typically 6 months but could be longer)?
+- Do you have a pre-existing condition?
+If so, does the plan cover it at the time of enrollment or is there a waiting period (typically 6 months but could be longer)?

-- How long will you be in the US and if for an extended period of time, will you require routine medical care which is typically not covered by "accidental and occasional" plans?
+- How long will you be in the US?
+If you will be in the US for an extended period of time, will you require routine medical care which is typically not covered by "accidental and occasional" plans?

-- Do you have J-2 dependents who will also require insurance?
+- Do you have J-2 dependents who will also require health insurance?

 - Do you anticipate having a baby or requiring surgery while in the US?

 - Medical benefits of at least $100,000 per accident or illness;

 A deductible not to exceed $500 per accident or illness;